MacTii/MacTii/README.md

 # About me
 👀 I’m interested in C/C++, Java, Python, SQL Server
-🌱 I’m currently learning Python, Java and SQL
+🌱 I’m currently learning Python, Java and SQL Server
 💞️ I’m looking for an internship / part-time job.
 📫 How to reach me: mactii41@gmail.com